Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 • Portfolio & markets: prices, tokenomics, and holdings overview.

-• Transfers: Receive/Send with fee tier selection (low/standard/high) or custom gas.
+• Transfers: Receive/Send with fee tier selection or custom gas.

-• Swaps: token swaps, including cross-chain routes where supported; route/fee preview before confirmation.
+• Swaps: token swaps including cross-chain routes; route and fee preview before signing.

-• Spot trading: markets panel (Binance DEX integration where available).
+• Spot trading: markets panel via integrated partners.

-• NFTs: unified gallery across chains for viewing, receiving, sending.
+• NFTs: unified gallery across chains for viewing, receiving, and sending.

 • WalletConnect: connect to DeFi dApps and DEXs directly from cold signing.